goauthentik/authentik/website/docs/providers/gws/index.md

 With the Google Workspace provider, authentik can be the single source of truth for all users and groups, even when using Google products like Gmail.

-For instructions to configure your Google Workspace to integrate with authentik, refer to [Configure Google Workspace](./setup-gws).
+*   For instructions to configure your Google Workspace to integrate with authentik, refer to [Configure Google Workspace](./setup-gws).

-For instructions to add Google Workspce as a provider, refer to [Create a Google Workspace provider](./add-gws-provider).
+*   For instructions to add Google Workspace as a provider, refer to [Create a Google Workspace provider](./add-gws-provider).

 ## About using Google Workspace with authentik